 3.Mock fire drill

-• Date and time:Friday, June 27, 2020, 3:45 p.m.
+• Date and Time:Friday, June 27, 2020, 3:45 p.m.

 • Awareness:119

-• Location:Hokuryu Town Disaster Preparedness Storehouse
+• place:Hokuryu Town Disaster Preparedness Storehouse

 • Weather conditions:Wind direction: southwest, wind speed: 10m/s, humidity: 45%